The Top 20 Celebrities to Follow for Ultra-Glam Travel Inspiration

 Sofia Vergara

-Expect Sofia Vergara to take advantage of her husband, Joe Manganiello, like her recent trip home for the holidays to Colombia.
+Expect Sofia Vergara to take advantage of her husband, Joe Manganiello, in her pics, like on her recent trip home for the holidays to Colombia.

 Lupita Nyong'o